Recovery 101: God, is that you?

-A few days after I was baptized when I was 16 years old, I remember being at a family gathering at a bowling alley when I saw my Grandma Bechel enter and I ran to her.
+A few days after I was baptized at 16 years old, I remember being at a family gathering at a bowling alley when I saw my Grandma Bechel enter and I ran to her.
 I extended my arms out for a hug and embraced her like I hadn’t seen her in years.

 “Hi, sweetie,” she said, kissing my cheek.
 My jubilation probably startled her, but I whispered in her ear, “I’m a Christian now.”
 She chuckled and replied, “You were always a Christian, honey.”
 I loved what she told me that day, but I never truly knew what she meant until recently, or at least what I think she meant.